How to Use a Content Site Valuation Calculator (And Whether You Should Sell Right Now)

 $500K to $1M: small holding companies and solo operators with capital.
 Pricing around 2.5 to 3.5x SDE for clean assets.

-$1M to $5M: a handful of active firms genuinely buying in this band.
+$1M to $5M: a handful of active firms buying in this band.
 Maybe three or four.
 Getting a deal done here requires putting your site in front of the right buyers, not just listing it.
 Pricing around 3 to 4x SDE for post-update-stable assets.

 $5M and above: strategic acquirers, publishing groups, niche-relevant ad networks, select family offices.
 Thin market.
 These buyers need a specific strategic reason to acquire your site.